vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 ### Withdrawing staked (unlocked) VEGA
 VEGA (an ERC20 token) used for staking is associated with a Vega key.
 To withdraw unlocked tokens and withdraw them, they must be dissociated first.

 Rewards accrued through staking are not associated automatically.
-To stake those tokens or transfer them, they need to be withdrawn from the Vega key that the rewards are credited to, and sent to an Ethereum wallet.
+To stake those tokens or transfer them, they need to be withdrawn from the Vega key that the rewards are credited to, and sent to a web3 wallet.

 :::tip Try it
 **[Vega token withdrawals page for testnet ↗](https://governance.fairground.wtf/token/withdraw)**: Track and withdraw testnet staking rewards.